Gentoro-OneMCP/onemcp/CONTRIBUTING.md

-# Contributing to GenToro OneMCP
+# Contributing to Gentoro OneMCP

 We would love your input!
 We want to make contributing to OneMCP as easy and transparent as possible.